siffletdata/terraform-provider-sifflet/docs/resources/source.md

   # The timezone can also be a timezone name, e.g. "Europe/Paris".
   timezone = "UTC+1"
   tags = [{
-    # Tags specified this way must be created before the source.
+    # Tags attached to the source must already exist before
+    # creating the source.
     name = "tag_name"
   }]
 }